-Event Schema is one of the newer types of structured data supported by search engines.
-This Schema encompasses just about every essential detail for your event – from the venue, start and end dates, offers like ticket giveaways, to sponsors and more in between.
+Event schema is one of the newer types of structured data supported by search engines.
+It encompasses just about every essential detail for your event – from the venue, start and end dates, and offers like ticket giveaways, to sponsors and more in between.
 Getting it right is important.
 Remember to check your schema markup implementation to ensure you get the best results.

 The extra links to important information and pages not only help potential attendees navigate the website easier.
 But, the larger space the entire result takes is also more likely to attract eyeballs and clicks.
 Precisely what you want for your event website!

 Now that we already know how to better optimise our event website at a technical level, it’s high time we add some link building tactics into our arsenal.

 A quick search on Google will yield thousands of how-to guides, case studies, dos and don’ts for link building.
 And while you can tweak these guides to suit your needs, planning and running an event creates link building and earning opportunities you wouldn’t have otherwise.

 The following sections will show you how to take advantage of those!